 - To acquire information for course scheduling, program planning, and graduation requirements

 - To seek academic and career information needed to meet educational goals

 - To become knowledgeable about University and college policies, procedures, rules, etc.

 - To be prepared with accurate and relevant materials when meeting with the adviser

 - To consult with the adviser at least once a semester

 What’s new in advising at Penn State?

-Penn State eLion is an expert-based, empirically grounded advising and information system delivered via the Internet.
+Penn State eLion is an expert-based, empirically grounded advising and information system delivered online.
 It was created to supplement student/adviser relationships and to engage students in interactive inquiry for informed educational planning.

 Penn State eLion offers students a variety of services, including providing each student with the name of his/her adviser; providing an update on the student's cumulative grade-point average (GPA); assisting students in exploring majors; and giving students the ability to drop and add courses and/or withdraw from the University.
 In an ongoing effort to provide students with the best possible services and information, options will continue to be added to eLion as needed.

 To learn more about eLion, please visit http://www.elion.psu.edu.